Originally posted by CNBCs Make It! on June 20, 2018

 Jamie Dimon, chairman and CEO of JPMorgan Chase, faced the 2008 financial crisis with no guarantee that the financial industry or America would recover…

-Indra Nooyi, chairman and CEO of Pepsico, moved from India to the United States and often felt like a “fish out of water” because she struggled to fit in…
+Indra Nooyi, former chairman and CEO of Pepsico, moved from India to the United States and often felt like a “fish out of water” because she struggled to fit in…

 Brian Cornell, chairman and CEO of Target, had a humble upbringing.
 His dad died when he was young, so Brian worked lots of odd jobs as a kid to make money for things he needed…